Eligibility

 It differs from week to week.
 The workload is heaviest at the beginning of the academic year and during exam seasons.
 In general, the workload eases a bit over the course of the year with the goal of having first years becoming more independent in the spring term.

 Certain work hours, such as duty nights, are predetermined, if necessary, on a required as needed basis.
-However, much of a counselor’s work occurs on ad hoc basis, such as initiating connections with first-years or responding to crisis situations.
+However, much of a counselor’s work occurs on an ad-hoc basis, such as initiating connections with first-years or responding to crisis situations.

 Does duty prevent a counselor from attending special events such as Masquerade?